nickpalenchar/programming-glossary/b.md

 #### boolean
 A data type which has exactly two values which are inverses of each other (often "true"/"false").
 A lightswitch and a coin are real-life examples, having "on"/"off" and "heads"/"tails", respectively.

+The term "boolean" is named after the 19th century mathematician George Boole.